Harsh5922/Tools-Scripts/README.md

 # Tools-Scripts
-small collection very handy and useful tools and scripts mad by me : ) for offensive and defensive security
+small collection very handy and useful tools and scripts mad by me : ) for offensive and defensive security.